Graphs definition

 and the canonical function isobj

-In all these cases, with atomic edge labels, it is not possible to deal with one part of the label independently.
-Since version 1.2, the implementation of edge labels has changed to tackle this problem.
-Edge labels are now encoded as feature structures.
+In all these cases, with atomic edge labels, it is not possible to treat any part of the label independently.
+Since version 1.2, the implementation of edge labels has changed to address this problem.
+Edge labels are now coded as feature structures.

-In Grew graphs, an edge label is internally stored as a flat feature structure or, in other words, a finite set of couples (f_1,v_1)
+In Grew graphs, an edge label is stored internally as a flat feature structure or, in other words, as a finite set of couples (f_1,v_1)

 … (f_k,v_k)